SeismicSource/requake/README.md

     flag_family         flag a family of repeating earthquakes as valid or not valid.
 Note that all families are valid by default when first created
+    build_templates     build waveform templates for one or more event families

 Certain running modes (e.g., `plot_pair`) require further arguments (use, e.g., `requake plot_pair -h` to get help).